Edit Blog Post

 With the band finished up, we turned our attention to a foosball table and had a couple of games.
 This really was a boys' night out.
 Of particular fun was hitting your opponents in the nuts with your poles on the other side.
 No matter how you phrase that last sentence there is absolutely no way of describing this act without even the slightest hint of homoerotic innuendo.
 Anyway, the game brought back memories of football played on the school hockey turf where the object of the game became nutmegging an opponent rather than scoring a goal.

-The club, which was pretty empty to start with, now had tumbleweeds blowing through it
+The club, which was pretty empty to start with, now had tumbleweeds blowing through it so it was time to call

 Streets Of Granada #2